Definition

 MongoDB supports sharding collections on compound hashed indexes.
 When sharding an empty or non-existing collection using a compound hashed shard key, additional requirements apply in order for MongoDB to perform initial chunk creation and distribution.

-option has no effect if zones and zone ranges have been defined for the empty collection and
+The numInitialChunks option has no effect if zones and zone ranges have been defined for the empty collection and

-presplitHashedZones is false
+presplitHashedZones is false.

 For an example, see Pre-Define Zones and Zone Ranges for an Empty or Non-Existing Collection.